 Councilman Gilman introduced and passed legislation that prohibits perpetrators of illegal dumping from bidding on or participating in city contracts.
 Pittsburgh has 440 known dump sites—more than any other municipality in Allegheny County.
 Councilman Gilman's legislation bans any person(s) caught dumping illegally from bidding on or participating in any City contracts for a maximum of three years.

 Councilman Gilman assisted the school with approvals and permit licensing for the Ellis School’s first regulation-sized athletic field.
-The 72,600 square foot field will be able to support field hockey, lacrosse, and soccer games.
+The 72,600 square foot field hosts field hockey, lacrosse, and soccer games.

 Following the tragic death of beloved K-9 dog Rocco, locally-owned security company AM-GARD donated a new dog to the Pittsburgh Bureau of Police with the support of Councilman Gilman.
 The new dog Ari, a 16-month old German shepherd, is currently undergoing training to detect explosives and will soon join the force.

 District 8 Schools Meeting

 Councilman Gilman organized the first-ever meeting of Pittsburgh District 8 schools during which principals from various schools in the district and representatives from the Pittsburgh Police Department to discussed how to better coordinate education and public safety in our neighborhood schools.

 Located in Shadyside, the historic Hunt Armory, was designated as an historic structure thanks to the efforts of Councilman Gilman.
 Pittsburgh’s Historic Review Commission will now have greater control over the future of the grandiose building.